-My Child is in Foster Care
+When your child is placed in Foster Care

-The goal of the child welfare system is to protect children and provide services to help them stay at home.
-When the Juvenile Court decides that a child is no longer getting the care they need from their parents or guardians at home, they may place the child in Out of Home Care.
+The court ultimately decides if a child should enter foster care, also called Out of Home Care.
 Depending on the needs of the child, placement may be provided by a relative or kin that has been approved for placement, a licensed foster parent, or a licensed residential facility.
 The court will also ultimately decide if and when things have improved to the point that a child can safely return home.